kjswartz/Jan2015/HalfWayChallenge.md

 12. What does the pattern MVC mean?

     Model View Controller.
 It is a software architectural pattern that splits applications into three interconnected parts.
-This allows for the user to use a GUI for inputting and retrieving information from a application.

 13. What is the difference between a Rails model and a database table?
 What is their relationship?